 Thirdly, delete data systematically.
 This is a core aspect of data minimisation.
 When user data becomes old, it will be useless for your organisations need and will only take up unnecessary space.
 You need to be sure that all the data in the organisations is valuable.

 You can read more about our awareness training course for data minimisation here.

 Creating overall guidelines for how to achieve data minimisation is a good start.
 However, you must also teach your employee the right mindset they can use on their everyday basis.
 The right approach from the employees is the foundation for compliance, both when it comes to data minimisation and GDPR, but also your organisations overall cybersecurity.

 When your team collects data, they should remember five questions to be answered before the data is obtained.

 By asking these questions, your team will understand what type of data your organisation must store and which you cannot store.

-When your organisation is following the guidelines and when the employees remember the questions, will you achieve data minimisation and comply with GDPR.
+When your organisation is following the guidelines and when the employees remember the questions, will you achieve data minimisation and be one step closer to complying with the GDPR.